mgogoulos/hcoin/README.md

     2017-11-11,maria,nikos,54
     2017-12-24,nikos,insurance,88

-which translates to:
+which translate to:

     date,transaction_sender,transaction_receiver,amount

-## Requirements for the hcoin client:
+## Requirements for the hcoin client

-user current balance need be available but also balance for a specific time in the past. users are identified through a username initial balance for all users is zero amounts are integers, and a limit is specified - currently this is 100 transactions might occur every day but this is not necessary. there might be days with no transactions a user can send/receive amounts within the same day
+user current balance need be available but also balance for a specific time in the past.

+users are identified through a username

+initial balance for all users is zero

+amounts are integers, and a limit is specified - currently this is 100

+transactions might occur every day but this is not necessary. there might be days with no transactions

+a user can send/receive amounts within the same day

 ## How to install